GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.6/en.md

 These fields are only enabled when multisite is enabled (i.e. when method `is_multisite()` returns `true`).

-For instance, we can now execute the following query:
+For instance, executing the following query:

 ```graphql
 {